Skip to main content

 Results are converted into tsv format so that it can easily understandable by timeline explorer.

-Running module separately:
+Running modules separately:

 Modules\Net\Get-Netstat.ps1